CleverRaven/Cataclysm-DDA/doc/GIT_FORK_SETUP.md

 So you have seen an [issue with the "Good First Issue" tag](https://github.com/CleverRaven/Cataclysm-DDA/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) and now you want to make a go at it.
 Here is what you do:

- - `git checkout master` (Make sure you are "in" the local master, for example after having worked on a feature)
+ - `git checkout master` (Makes sure you are "in" the local master, for example after having worked on a feature)
  - `git pull origin master` (Downloads changes in the main repo and merges it into your local master).
  - `git checkout -b <branch-name>` (with `<branch-name>` being replaced with something describing your change, short and with letters and `-`, for example `git checkout -b feature-flight`)
  - Edit files and have fun.